sylabs/singularity-userdocs/quick_start.rst

 .. code::

-   $ singularity capability list dave
+   $ singularity capability list myuser

-Container authors might also write help docs specific to a container, or for an internal module called an ``app``.
+Container authors might also write help docs specific to a container, or for an internal module called an "app".
 If those help docs exist for a particular container, you can view them as follows:

 .. code::

    $ singularity inspect --helpfile container.sif  # See the container's help, if provided

-   $ singularity inspect --helpfile --app=foo foo.sif  # See the help for foo, if provided
+   $ singularity inspect --helpfile --app=foo foo.sif  # See the help for the app foo, if provided

 *************************
 Download pre-built images